Vivekshrotriya1/dev/homework.md

 -Write a dummy auth middleware for admin
 -Write a dummy auth middleware for all user routes, except /user/login -Error Handling using  app.use("/",(err,req,res,next)=>{});

+LEC-6
+-create a free cluster on mongodb official website(mongodb atlas) -install mongoose library
+-connext your application to the database "Connection-url"/devTinder not the cluster -Call the connectDB function and connect to database before starting application on 7777 server -create a user Schema and user Model
+-Create a POST /signup API to add data to database -Push some documents using API calls from postman -Error handling using try,catch